 Measure Would Save State Money, Provide Relevance by Rejoining Presidential Primary Election with Traditional June Primary Elections

-(TRENTON) — Legislation sponsored by Assembly members John S. Wisniewski, Bonnie Watson Coleman, Thomas P. Giblin and Majority Leader Joseph Cryan that would move New Jersey’s February presidential primary election back to June, to be held with the regular partisan primary elections, passed the General Assembly Monday by a vote of 76 to 0.
+(TRENTON) — Legislation sponsored by Assembly members John S. Wisniewski, Bonnie Watson Coleman, Thomas P. Giblin and Majority Leader Joseph Cryan that would move New Jersey’s February presidential primary election back to June, to be held with the regular partisan primary elections, was released Thursday from the Assembly State Government Committee by a vote of 5 to 0.